 Contact us for more details.

-In 1967 at the initiative of Miss Joan Winder who donated R 50, the members of the Rosebank Union Church voted to open a fund for the establishment of a home for the elderly.
-During 1968/69 fundraising commenced.
-In 1970 two adjacent houses in Rosebank were purchased for what became known as Rosehaven.
-Four residents moved into the one house, while the matron and her husband lived in the other.
+In 1967, at the initiative of Miss Joan Winder, members of Rosebank Union Church voted to open a fund for the establishment of a home for the elderly.
+Fundraising commenced in 1968 and a couple of years later two adjacent homes in Rosebank were purchased for what became known as Rosehaven.

-Three years later a church family made available to the church, at the minimal cost of R 33 900, nine stands at Hurlingham Gardens, and the building of Rosehaven Retirement Village commenced.
-Later, in the nineties, a further two properties in St Andrews Road each with a house were incorporated.
-Accommodation and services, in recent years, have required refurbishment or upgrading due to general deterioration over the years.
+Three years later a church family made available to the church- at a minimal cost of R33 900- nine stands in Hurlingham, and the construction of the current Rosehaven Retirement Village commenced.
+Later, a further two adjacent properties were acquired.

-Throughout its history Rosehaven has maintained a caring Christian atmosphere, largely due to its close links with Rosebank Union Church.
+Throughout its history, Rosehaven Retirement Village has maintained a caring Christian atmosphere largely due to its close links with Rosebank Union Church.

 To provide Rosehaven residents quality care and service covering their physical, social and spiritual needs